Hou Yifan

 At the age of 12, Hou became the youngest player ever to participate in the Women's World Championship (Yekaterinburg 2006) and the Chess Olympiad (Torino 2006).
 In June 2007, she became the youngest Chinese Women's Champion ever.
 She achieved the titles of Woman FIDE Master in January 2004, Woman Grandmaster in January 2007, and Grandmaster in August 2008.
 In 2010, she won the 2010 Women's World Championship in Hatay, Turkey at age 16.
 She won the next three championships in which the title was decided by a match (in 2011, 2013 and 2016, with a total of ten wins to zero losses and fourteen draws against three different opponents), but was either eliminated early or she declined to participate in the championships in which the title was decided by a knockout tournament (in 2012, 2015 and 2017).

-Hou is the third woman ever to be rated among the world's top 100 players, after Maia Chiburdanidze and Judit Polgár.
-She is widely regarded as the best active female chess player, "leaps and bounds" ahead of her competitors. she has been the No. 1 ranked woman in the world since September 2015, and is 51 points ahead of the No. 2 ranked Aleksandra Goryachkina.
+Hou was the third woman ever to be rated among the world's top 100 players (2014–16 and 2017–22), after Maia Chiburdanidze and Judit Polgár.
+After Polgár's retirement, she was widely regarded as the strongest active female player, maintaining a substantial rating lead over her peers.
+She has been the No. 1 ranked woman in the world since September 2015, but has been largely inactive since 2018.
 She was named in the BBC's 100 Women programme in 2017.
-She has been semi-retired since 2018, and became a professor at Shenzhen University in 2020, at the age of 26.
+In 2020, she became the youngest professor at Shenzhen University at the age of 26, and has since moved to Peking University.

 Career

 Hou started playing chess regularly at the age of five, but already was fascinated by the game when she was three years old.
-Hou's father, Hou Xuejian, a magistrate, often took his young daughter to a bookstore after dinner.
-He noticed that the little girl liked to stare at glass chess pieces behind the window.
-He later bought his daughter her first chess set.
-The three-year-old was able to beat her father and grandmother after a few weeks.
+Hou's father, Hou Xuejian, a magistrate, often took her to a bookstore after dinner and noticed that she liked to stare at glass chess pieces behind the window.
+He later bought his daughter her first chess set and she was able to beat her father and grandmother after a few weeks, at the age of three.
 In 1999, her father engaged a chess mentor, IM Tong Yuanming, for his five-year-old daughter.
 Tong later said that Hou was an unusual talent, showing "strong confidence, distinguished memory, calculating ability and fast reaction".
 Hou has said that she took up chess because she was fascinated by the pieces.

 In 2003, Hou played against the chief coach of the Chinese national men's and women's chess teams, Ye Jiangchuan, for the first time.
 The chess master was surprised that the nine-year-old could identify almost all of his weak moves.
 "Then I knew she was an exceptional genius", Ye said.
 That year, Hou became the youngest member of the national team and won first place at the World Youth Championship for girls under age ten.
-In June 2007, she became China's youngest national champion.